mikrono/tModLoaderWiki_kr_ko/Intermediate-Guide-to-AI.md

 The following guide aims to teach some of the common ways of creating AI for both projectiles and npcs.
 Most things can be used interchangeably between the 2, just remember to replace npc with projectile and vice versa.

 To start, let's make a basic npc.
-This guide won't cover the things in set defaults, you can look at example mod and the[vanilla field values](https://github.com/tModLoader/tModLoader/wiki/Vanilla-NPC-Field-Values) to get an idea of what to put.
+This guide won't cover the things in set defaults, you can look at example mod and the [vanilla field values](https://github.com/tModLoader/tModLoader/wiki/Vanilla-NPC-Field-Values) to get an idea of what to put.
 Most of the AI we make will go into the AI hook, so override that.
 ```cs
 //other stuff
 public override void AI(){